 Unlike surgery that leaves scars, laser leg vein removal uses laser light to constrict blood vessels in the legs, causing the veins to visibly disappear.
 It’s a simple, clinically-proven procedure for reducing the appearance of spider veins on your legs that gets you back on your feet quickly – and gets your legs back to their youthful appearance with ease.

-It’s known as endovenus (inside the vein) laser treatment.
+It’s also known as endovenus (inside the vein) laser treatment.
 The old method involved surgery to tie and remove the abnormal veins and it was a much more invasive and time-consuming process with a longer recovery period.
 Laser treatment is a new option which does not require surgery or an operating theatre.
 Instead, the abnormal veins are heated with a laser, the heat kills the walls of the veins and then the dead tissue is absorbed by the body; the vein is destroyed and effectively removed.

 The procedure will start with an ultrasound to identify which veins need to be treated and these will then be marked with a pen.
 Local anaesthetic will be administered and a needle inserted into the vein.
 A wire is then run through the needle before being replaced by a catheter.
 The laser is then fired up the catheter and pulled down the vein, giving the treatment.
 The actual process takes around five minutes for each leg.

 Will I be a suitable patient?